DanielKoKo/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
-This is a Python-based movie recommendation system that suggests movies to users based on their existing reviews.
+This is a Python-based movie recommendation system built using Jupyter Notebook that suggests movies to users based on their existing reviews.

 ## Project Description
 * This program uses the MovieLens dataset to recommend movies by considering not only user reviews, but also the genres of the highest rated movies.